Parameterised Complexity of Propositional Inclusion and Independence Logic: Graph Representation of the Input

-\begin{definition}[Treewidth] A \emph{tree decomposition} of a graph $G=(V,E)$ is a tree $T=(B,E_T)$, where the vertex set $B\subseteq\mathcal P(V)$ is a collection of \emph{bags} and $E_T$ is the edge relation such that the following is true. \begin{itemize} \item $\bigcup_{b\in B}b=V$, \item for every $\setdefinition{u,v}\in E$ there is a bag $b\in B$ with $u,v\in b$, and \item for all $v\in V$ the restriction of $T$ to $v$ (the subset with all bags containing $v$) is connected. \end{itemize} The \emph{width} of a tree decomposition $T=(B,E_T)$ is the size of the largest bag minus one: $\max_{b\in B}|b|-1$.
-The \emph{treewidth} of a graph $G$ is the minimum over widths of all tree decompositions of $G$. \end{definition} The treewidth of a tree is one.
+\textbf{Treewidth.} A \emph{tree decomposition} of a graph $G=(V,E)$ is a tree $T=(B,E_T)$, where the vertex set $B\subseteq\mathcal P(V)$ is a collection of \emph{bags} and $E_T$ is the edge relation such that (1) $\bigcup_{b\in B}b=V$, (2) for every $\setdefinition{u,v}\in E$ there is a bag $b\in B$ with $u,v\in b$, and (3) for all $v\in V$ the restriction of $T$ to $v$ (the subset with all bags containing $v$) is connected.
+The \emph{width} of a tree decomposition $T=(B,E_T)$ is the size of the largest bag minus one: $\max_{b\in B}|b|-1$.
+The \emph{treewidth} of a graph $G$ is the minimum over widths of all tree decompositions of $G$.
+The treewidth of a tree is one.
 Intuitively, it measures the tree-likeness of a given graph.

 \begin{example}[Adapted from~\cite{jpdl}] Figure~\ref{fig:example-tw} represents the Gaifman graph of the syntax structure $\mathcal A_\phi$ (in middle) with a tree decomposition (on the right).
 Since the largest bag is of size $3$, the treewidth of the given decomposition is $2$.
-Figure~\ref{fig:example-twe} presents the Gaifman graph of the syntax structure $\mathcal A_\problemind$, that is, when the team $T=\{s_1, s_2\}=\{0011,1110\}$ is also part of the input (an assignment $s$ is denoted as $s(x_1\ldots x_4)$).
-The presented graph representation is invariant under the logics we consider, that is, when the atom $\depas{x_3}{x_4}$ is replaced by either $\incas{x_3}{x_4}$ or $\indepas{x_3}{x_4}{}$.
+Figure~\ref{fig:example-twe} presents the Gaifman graph of $\mathcal A_\problemind$, that is, when the team $T=\{s_1, s_2\}=\{0011,1110\}$ is part of the input (an assignment $s$ is denoted as $s(x_1\ldots x_4)$).

 \end{example}